EighteenZi/rocksdb_wiki/Terminology.md

 **Version**: An internal concept of RocksDB.
 A version consists of all the live SST files in one point of the time.
 Once a flush or compaction finishes, a new “version” will be created because the list of live SST files has changed.
 An old “version” can continue being used by on-going read requests or compaction jobs.
 Old versions will eventually be garbage collected.

 **Super Version**: An internal concept of RocksDB.
-A super version consists the list SST files (a “version”) and the list of live mem tables in one point of the time.
+A super version consists the list of SST files (a “version”) and the list of live mem tables in one point of the time.
 Either a compaction or flush, or a mem table switch will cause a new “super version” to be created.
 An old “super version” can continue being used by on-going read requests.
 Old super versions will eventually be garbage collected after it is not needed anymore.

 **block cache**: in-memory data structure that cache the hot data blocks from the SST files.
 See See https://github.com/facebook/rocksdb/wiki/Block-Cache